Ely Valley Railway: North from Penrhiwfer

 The northern terminus of the Ely Valley Railway was at Penrhiwfer, near Tonyrefail; there were important pits there.
 There were further productive pits a little further north, near Penygraig, in Cwm Clydach.
-In 1860 a parliamentary bill to build such an extension was withdrawn, but the EVR negotiated privately with the landowners; with their agreement a mineral railway could be built without parliamentary sanction.
+In 1860 a parliamentary bill to build such an extension was withdrawn, but the EVR negotiated privately with the landowners; with their agreement a mineral railway could be built without needing to obtain legal powers in an act of Parliament.

 The agreement was finalised in October 1860 and the extension was opened to traffic in December 1862.
 The northern terminus was now at Dinas Goods Station, immediately north of Penygraig colliery.
 The extension was ratified by the Great Western Railway (Further Powers) Act 1866 (29 & 30 Vict. c. cccvii) of 30 July 1866.

 Ely and Clydach Valleys Railway

 Cwm Clydach was a little further on and the existing pits were served by the TVR Pwllyrhebog branch.
 This involved a 1 in 13 incline, at this stage a rope worked incline operated on the balanced load system without a stationary steam engine.
 This was causing congestion as traffic volumes increased, and when a new pit was sunk further up the valley at Clydach Vale in 1872, potentially overwhelming the incline, the Ely Valley Railway considered it was time to compete with the TVR.

 A nominally independent Ely and Clydach Valleys Railway was promoted in 1872, to run from a junction near Dinas on the EVR (Note: Now effectively part of the Great Western Railway.) to the head of Cwm Clydach, nearly two miles away.
 The company obtained its authorising act of Parliament, the Ely and Clydach Valleys Railway Act 1873 (36 & 37 Vict. c. ccxxx), on 5 August 1873.
 It opened, at least in part, on 10 August 1878, but the anticipated traffic was a long time in coming, partly because of an agreement between the coalmaster and the Taff Vale Railway for exclusivity of carriage of its output.

 The Ely and Clydach Valleys Railway was vested in the Great Western Railway effective from 27 August 1880, by the Great Western Railway Act 1880 (43 & 44 Vict. c. cxli) of 6 August.